Sodha: Amarkot kingdom

 A branch of Parmaras left Abu and settled in Radhanpur led by Bahar Parmar.
-His descendent Sodhoji became the founder of Sodha clan of Rajputs and captured Ratokot in 1125 AD.
+His descendant Rao Sodho G became the founder of Sodha clan of Rajputs and captured Ratokot in 1125 AD.
 With base at Ratokot, they consolidated neighbouring villages under their influence.

-Further, Sodhoji's ambitious descendent Rana Raj Dev began plotting for the Amarkot fort held by the Soomras.
+Further, Sodhoji's ambitious descendant Rana Raj Dev began plotting for the Amarkot fort held by the Soomras.
 For this purpose, he sent his trusted Charan allies Junfahji and Budhimanji to Amarkot to prepare the ground for the invasion, where they lived for some time before returning to Ratokot.

 After deliberations with both the Charanas, Rana Raj Dev launched his invasion of Amarkot (Umarkot) in 1226 AD.
-In the ensueing battle between the armies of Khenhro Soomro and Rana Raj Dev, Sodhas were victorious while Soomras had to retreat.
+In the ensuing battle between the armies of Khenhro Soomro and Rana Raj Dev, Sodhas were victorious while Soomras had to retreat.
 Thus, Rana Raj Dev established Sodha rule over Amarkot and is considered the real founder of the Sodha dynasty.

-Thereafter, with Umarkot under control, the Sodhas began expansion of their kingdom and soon captured parts of Mithi, Chelhar, Chacharo, and extended their sway upto Nagarparkar.
+Thereafter, with Umarkot under control, the Sodhas began expansion of their kingdom and soon captured parts of Mithi, Chelhar, Chacharo, and extended their sway up to Nagarparkar.
 Four generations later, Rana Darabursh divided his state between his two sons and gave Amarkot and adjoining areas to his elder son Darjanshal and Nagarparkar to the younger son, Aasrai.

 Amarkot province was ruled by Sodha Rajput clan from medieval times until 1947 Partition of British India.
 The city held prominence during the Mughal Empire Jalaluddin Mohammed Akbar and the British Raj.
 Mughal Emperor Akbar The Great was born in Amarkot 14 October 1542 when his father Humayun fled from the military defeat at the hands of Sher Shah Suri.
 Rana Parshad, the Sodha Rajput ruler of Amarkot, gave him refuge.
 Anarkot Kingdom ruled by Sodha Rajputs was annexed by Jodhpur State in the 18th century and its rulers were reduced to Vassals.
 Amarkot area and its fort was later handed to the British in 1847 by the Maharaja of Jodhpur in return for reducing the tribute imposed on Jodhpur State by Rs.10,000. and the territory came under direct rule of British India, and the Ranas were reduced to category of Jagirdars.